Abdullah1tani/Weather-Tracker/README.md

 To run Weather Tracker on your system, the following steps must be done in order:
 1. Install [Node.js](https://nodejs.org/en)
 2. Clone the repository using this link: https://github.com/Abdullah1tani/WeatherProject.git
-3. Run the following command to install all the required node moduels: `npm install axios@1.4.0 body-parser@1.20.1 dotenv@16.4.7 ejs@3.1.9 express@4.18.2`
+3. Run `npm install` to install all the required node modules
-4. Run `node app.js` in terminal
+4. Run `node app.js` in terminal to start the application
 5. Go to [localhost at port 3000](http://localhost:3000/) in your web browser

 ## 5. Program Structure